Decoration – the Enemy of Good Web Design

 You see, decoration is something you add to make an object prettier.
 You’re adding beauty but not meaning.
 This is fundamentally flawed as you introduce new things in your product without adding any meaning – you’re actually diluting the meaning of your work.

-Graphic elements which are only there for the sake of the graphic element itself – decoration – will only achieve one thing: distract your customers from your business goals.
+Graphic elements which are only there for the sake of the graphic element itself - decoration - will only achieve one thing: distract your customers from your business goals.
 This is why a good designer will never decorate.
 Making something “pretty” is not a reason in and by itself.
-This kind of meaningless beauty will only server as a distraction to your customers.
+This kind of meaningless beauty will only serve as a distraction to your customers.

 Now, a good designer can certainly make something more aesthetically pleasing if it causes the product to sell better (this isn’t always the case though), and the important thing to notice is that while the good designer may use aesthetics as a tool to achieve an end goal, like selling more, beauty was never (and should never) be the end goal itself.